zetxy/fishbot/README.md

 Higher ambient light is also beneficial.

 Some requirements must be met in order to use this bot.
-1. Have Fishing bound to F10 keybind.
+1. Have Fishing bound to O keybind.
 The bot will attempt to press this key in order to start fishing.
 2. Be in first person mode to minimize occlusion and get the best performance from your bot.
 3. Pick a static scene.
 In order to maximize the accuracy, there should be nothing moving around